pytorch/tutorials/advanced_source/dispatcher.rst

 -------------------------------------------

 The general principle behind the dispatcher is that it divides the implementation of an operator into multiple kernels, each of which implements functionality for a specific *dispatch key*; for example, CPU, CUDA or Autograd.
+The dispatcher determines what the highest priority dispatch key is at the time you call an operator (this is done by looking at both the tensor arguments as well as some thread local state), and transfers control to the kernel for that dispatch key.
 The end effect is that when you call an operator, we first execute the Autograd kernel, and then we redispatch to the CPU or CUDA kernel depending on the device types of the passed in tensors.

 Let's take a look at the various parts involved in making this happen.
 First, we must define the schema for the operator in question.